-You may also construct and display an enhanced field of directions of a phase portrait for selected pairs of variables, or rather the field of elements i.e. curvy strokes representing finite pieces of trajectories obtained in multi-step integration at points of a grid or at arbitrary points of your choice.
+You may also construct and display an enhanced field of directions or a phase portrait for selected pairs of variables built not with small vectors, but rather with analytic elements i.e. curvy strokes representing finite pieces of trajectories obtained in multi-step integration at points of a grid or at arbitrary points of your choice.
 Due to the high order of the Taylor method, these strokes are typically long enough to represent the near continuous family of the solutions or the phase portrait like that below for the system:

 x' = -y + 2x2 + xy - y2

-Here is another beautiful phase portrait made by this software for the
+Here is another beautiful phase portrait made by this software for a

 x' = 1